adarista012/adarista012/README.md

 ### Hi there 👋

+## I'm a Mobile developer
+## I’m enthusiastic about telemedicine and everything related to health and AR.

 - 🔭 I’m currently working on growing my career.
 - 🌱 I’m currently learning more about AR.
 - 👯 I’m looking to collaborate on AR anf Healthcare